lilanxiao/Invar3D/README.md

         |   ... ...

 - You don't need to sample the data.
-The sampled `frmae-IDs` (with factor 25) are already provided in `scannet/sampled_train_25.txt`.
+The sampled `frame-IDs` (with the factor 25) are already provided in `scannet/sampled_train_25.txt`.
 The code in `scannet/sampler.py` is used for sampling.
-- **[Optional]** if you want to save the sampled data to another place, use `scannet/save_sampled`.
+- **[Optional]** If you want to save the sampled data to another place, use `scannet/save_sampled`.
 Remember to update `scannet/config` if you want to read data from this new place.
+- **[Notice]** Some extracted depth maps might only contains NaN or O value and are thus invalid.
+We've found all invalid `frame-Ids` and saved them in `scannet/config.py`.
+These frames are not used for training.

 ## Usage